Janainaf/metoapi/README.md

-# Testin a meteo api with vue
+# Testing a meteo api with vue

 ## Organisation